 Conclusion

 The Zoom audio cut-out is an annoying issue that can affect your meetings.
 However, the above solutions should help you resolve this issue if it ever happens to you.
-Make sure to check your internet connection, update drivers, enable high-performance mode, and restart Windows audio services.
-Following these steps and using the right tools ensures that your Zoom meetings run smoothly and without interruption.
+Check your internet connection, update drivers, enable high-performance mode, and restart Windows audio services.
+Following these steps and using the right tools ensures your Zoom meetings run smoothly and without interruption.

 Related Readings: